 Prior to 2006, Microniphargus was unknown from Britain and Ireland and was previously thought to have a very limited area of distribution, between the Ardennes and the northern Rhine region.
 It has been recorded at various sites in Luxembourg, Belgium (including Engihoul Cave, wells near Liège (Karaman & Ruffo, 1986) and Grotte Comblain) and western Germany (including caves and wells / boreholes).
 The discovery of Microniphargus in Ireland and Britain has great significance in our understanding of the distribution of the stygobitic Crustacea and the recent reports represent a big jump in the known distribution of the species from the Ardennes of Belgium.
 County Cork and most of the British records lie to the south of the last glacial limit; the remaining Irish records and those from North Wales and Yorkshire lie to the north.
 The Irish and British specimens match the described morphology of Microniphargus and a morphological comparison with European material from the Berlin Museum has been carried out by Terry Gledhill of the Freshwater Biological Association (Knight & Gledhill, 2010).
 A recent molecular study (Weber et al. 2021) has revealed that Microniphargus consists of at least three 'cryptic' species, two each endemic to Ireland and Britain, and a third which occurs in both Belgium and Britain.
-This same study has also shown that Microniphargus is genetically closer to the genus Pseudoniphargus, in the Family Pseudoniphaergidae, with which it also shares morphological features, rather than Niphargus, and thus should perhaps be moved to the Family Pseudoniphargidae rather than its previous inclusion in the Niphargidae.
+This same study has also shown that Microniphargus is genetically closer to the genus Pseudoniphargus, in the Family Pseudoniphargidae, with which it also shares morphological features, rather than Niphargus, and thus it should instead be moved to the Family Pseudoniphargidae rather than its previous inclusion in the Niphargidae.
 However, this study is based on a fairly limited number of specimens from a few locations and further research into the topic is required.